Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Methods

 As the embedding space represents the instance-level knowledge, the proposed neighborhood consensus supervised contrastive learning can be regarded as an intra-class alignment between old and new embeddings.
-While the discriminative space represents the class-level knowledge, which defines the probability distribution of each sample belonging to underlying class centers on the simplex \cite{zhang2021unleashing}.
-Intuitively, we can impose constraints on classifiers to achieve the class-level alignment and furthermore, tightening.
+While the discrimination space represents the class-level knowledge, which defines the probability distribution of each sample belonging to the underlying class centers on the simplex \cite{zhang2021unleashing}.
+Intuitively, we can impose constraints on classifiers to achieve the class-level alignment and tightening.

-With the new classifier, we construct a pseudo-multi-label learning task from a different perspective than semantic-level label learning.
-Specifically, given an image $x_i$, its positive image set $P$ and negative image set $N$, we compare the discrimination vector $\varphi_{new}(\phi_{new}(x_i))$ with discrimination vector set $\{\varphi_{new}(\phi_{old}(x_p)), x_p \in P\}$ and $\{\varphi_{new}(\phi_{old}(x_n)), x_n \in N\}$.
-Intuitively, $\varphi_{new}(\phi_{new}(x_i))$ should be similar to any positive discrimination vector $\varphi_{new}(\phi_{old}(x_p))$ and dissimilar to any negative discrimination vector $\varphi_{new}(\phi_{old}(x_n))$.
-Thus, the positive/negative discrimination vectors can be regard as pseudo-multi-labels as a supplement to ground truth.
-As the ground truth may only reflect a single facet of the complete knowledge encapsulated in real world data, the proposed pseudo-multi-label is an auxiliary apart to mine richer knowledge, resulting in the new embeddings with better performance.
+With the new classifier, we construct a pseudo-multi-label task from a different perspective than semantic-level label learning.
+Specifically, given image $i$, its positive image set $P$ and negative image set $N$, we compare the discrimination vector $\varphi_{new}(\phi_{new}(i))$ with discrimination vector set $\{\varphi_{new}(\phi_{old}(p)), p \in P\}$ and $\{\varphi_{new}(\phi_{old}(n)), n \in N\}$.
+Intuitively, $\varphi_{new}(\phi_{new}(i))$ should be similar to any positive discrimination vector $\varphi_{new}(\phi_{old}(p))$ and dissimilar to any negative discrimination vector $\varphi_{new}(\phi_{old}(n))$.
+Thus, the positive/negative discrimination vectors can be regarded as pseudo-multi-labels as a supplement to ground truth.
+As the ground truth may only reflect a single facet of the complete knowledge encapsulated in real-world data \cite{xu2020knowledge}, such label is an auxiliary to mine richer knowledge, resulting in the new embeddings with better performance.
 Here we imitate the contrastive procedure in the embedding space for harmonization.
-A memory bank is also utilized to store the positive/negative discriminative vector.
-We give the dual soft contrastive loss on the discriminative space below,
+A FIFO memory queue is also utilized to store the positive/negative discrimination vector.
+We give the dual soft contrastive loss on the discrimination space below,

-Where the weight $w_{ip}$ is the same as in equation (\ref{equation 5}).
+where the weight $w_{ip}$ is the same as in Equation (\ref{equation 5}).